-The freezers are linked to a data-logged, continuous temperature and monitoring facility which feeds into a callout system.
-Excursions outside the set ranges trigger both audible alarms and the callout system.
-Power failure to the storage facilities also triggers the alarms and the callout system.
+The establishment has six fully automated -80°C robotic storage archive modules and two - 20°C modules.
+There are also has two vapour phase liquid nitrogen storage vessels.
+All freezers and liquid nitrogen tanks are linked to a data-logged, continuous temperature monitoring facility which feeds into a wireless callout system.
+Temperature excursions outside the set ranges trigger both audible alarms and the wireless callout system.
 The system is tested regularly.